 The global circulation of used vehicles has grown significantly in recent years, particularly in low- and middle-income countries.
 While used vehicles play a vital role in enhancing mobility and economic development, they also present challenges related to road safety and environmental performance.
 In response to these concerns presented to the World Forum for Harmonization of Vehicle Regulations (WP.29) under the United Nations Economic Commission for Europe (UNECE), WP.29 has initiated efforts to establish a practical guidance for the evaluation of used vehicles in the form of a resolution.

-This resolution aims to support the development and implementation of technical requirements that ensure safe used, clean and new vehicles that meet minimum safety and environmental standards before being exported, imported, or registered.
-By promoting consistency in vehicle assessment procedures, the resolution contributes to the broader goals of reducing road traffic injuries, minimizing environmental impact, and fostering sustainable transport systems globally.
+This Resolution provides minimum provisions that ensure safe and clean usedvehicles that meet minimum safety and environmental standards before being imported into countries, additional to the national regulation for importation of vehicles.
+By promoting consistency in vehicle assessment procedures, the resolution contributes to the broader goals of reducing road traffic injuries, minimizing environmental impact, and fostering sustainable transport systems.

-The technical provisions outlined in this document are intended to guide Contracting Parties, members of United Nations and stakeholders in the application of best practices for the inspection, certification, and monitoring of Safe, and clean used vehicles.
+The technical provisions outlined in this document are intended to act as a guide , based on international best practices, for the inspection of Safe and clean used vehicles before importation.

 Therefore, at the:

-1) The 185th session, November 2021, of the World Forum for Harmonization of Vehicle Regulations (WP29) was informed of the activities of UN Environmental Programme (UNEP) funded by the UN Road Safety Fund (UNRSF) and the ITC event on “Used Cars for Africa”
+1) The 185th session, November 2021, of the World Forum for Harmonization of Vehicle Regulations (WP.29) was informed of the activities of UN Environmental Programme (UNEP) funded by the UN Road Safety Fund (UNRSF) and the ITC event on “Used Cars for Africa”

 2) At the 185th session, WP.29 endorsed the establishment of an IWG on Safer and Cleaner Used and New Vehicles (SCUNV) for developing countries to take a leading role in vehicle regulatory elements regarding safety and environmental protection for both new and used vehicles for countries in different economic situations.